-Target Area ELECTION I, the undersigned Development, Florida, do, by my signature hereto, this , Election Staff of Miami-Dade Department of Public Housing and Community ertify that the ballot box for the Community Advisory Committee (CAC) election being held day of the month, 2 is locked with seal number Election Staff Name (Print) Election Staff Signature Dade County Department of Public our knowledge that the seal numb registered above.
-In my presence a the seal and the tabulation proces certification, in our presence and sig , Election Staff of Miam lousing and Community Development hereby certify to the best or r locked in the ballot box corresponds exactly with the number o were the following witnesses who have assisted in the breaking of Except as otherwise specifically set forth and declared in thi at, no ballot was removed from or added, and no ballot was in an any person, and no person touched any ballot, except a perso Quantity of voted ballots [] Quantity of voided ballots [] Election Staff Name (Print) Election Staff Signature Election Staff Name (Print) Election Staff Signature Witness Name (Print) Witness Signature Witness Name (Print) Witness Signature
+Target Area ELECTION I, the undersigned , Election Staff of Miami-Dade Department of Public Hot box for the Community Advisory Committee (CAC) elec ousing and Community Development, tion being held this day of the month, 20 is locked with seal number Staff Name (Print) Election Staff Signature Election that the seal number locked in the ballot be also were the following witnesses who has as otherwise specifically set forth and dec nd Community Development hereby certify ox corresponds exactly with the number regive assisted in the breaking of the seal and lared in this certification, in our presence armanner altered or tampered with by any p do so. gistered above.
+In my presence the tabulation process.
+Except and sight, no ballot was removed Quantity of voted ballots [] Quantity of voided b allots [] Election Staff Name (Print) Election Staff Sign nature Election Staff Name (Print) Election Staff Sign nature Witness Name (Print) Witness Signature Э Witness Name (Print) Witness Signature 9